 So, when you start taking it, start low.

 You only need about 1-2 oz of aloe vera juice daily to start.
 Even just 1 tablespoon daily to start.
-Eventually, working up to 2x daily.
+Eventually, I worked up to 2x daily.
 You do NOT want to exceed 8 oz, which is one cup.

 Spread it out throughout the day.